fbpx

 Aaron Fischer, Immediate Past President

 Aaron grew up in the East Bay, and attended preschool at the JCC in Oakland.
-As a teenager, he participated on a Gold medal-winning basketball team in the JCC Maccabi Games®.
+As a teenager, he participated on a gold medal-winning basketball team in the JCC Maccabi Games®.
 Aaron graduated from UC Berkeley, and spent several years in New York City and Washington DC before returning to the Bay Area, where he works as a lawyer, mostly in the areas of disability rights and civil rights.
 Aaron, his wife, and two children now live in Berkeley.
-Both children attended preschool and currently attend afterschool at the JCC East Bay.
+Both children attended preschool and now attend afterschool and teen programs at the JCC East Bay.
 Aaron has served on the JCC East Bay Board since 2016.

 photo of jcc east bay board member Matt Heaton